b-bear/site/src/about/index.md

 - Developing skills in 3D, Maya, Z-Brush

 If you want to get in contact, you can email me at [me@rebeccadeakin.com](mailto:me@rebeccadeakin.com).
-You can also follow me on twitter, [@BeccyDeakin](https://twitter.com/BeccyDeakin), or view my [linkedin profile](http://www.linkedin.com/in/rebecca-deakin-03a69927).
+You can also view my [linkedin profile](http://www.linkedin.com/in/rebecca-deakin-03a69927).